Buy a Life Insurance Plan in a few clicks

 Customized Withdrawal Strategies: Instead of the conventional life insurance or fixed-income plan, with a SWP calculator, you can choose your withdrawal amount.
 When you find some months bear more expenses than others or wish to receive a fixed income, you can plan accordingly.

 When setting up a Systematic Withdrawal Plan, it is important to consider several factors to ensure that the plan aligns with your financial objectives and serves as a reliable source of income.
-Understanding what is systematic withdrawal plan and effectively setting it up can easily balance daily cash flow needs and preservation of capital over the long term.
+Understanding what is systematic withdrawal plan is and effectively setting it up can easily balance daily cash flow needs and preservation of capital over the long term.
 Here are the key factors to consider prior to beginning:

 Choosing the appropriate mutual fund is the key for the success of your SWP.
 You should usually avoid aggressive equity funds and invest in lower volatility funds, like hybrid or conservative debt funds.
 Such funds are more stable and ensure that your principal is not eroded quickly, especially during market downturns.